-Current cash flow projections for fiscal 2010 show an overall decline in the non-segregated cash balance from \$805.3 million to \$785.7 million.
+Current cash flow projections for fiscal 2010 show an overall decline in the non-segregated cash balance from \$805.3 million to \$563.2 million.
 On October 15, 2009, pursuant to Section 9C of Chapter 29 of the Massachusetts General Laws, the Secretary of Administration and Finance revised the fiscal 2010 revenue estimate downward by \$600 million, from \$18.879 to \$18.279 billion.
 On November 24, 2009, the Governor signed legislation that closed the majority, but not all, of the \$600 million projected tax revenue shortfall.
-This cash flow forecast reflects the budget solutions that were signed into law but does not include solutions that are still pending before the Legislature and does not reflect the January 7, 2010 revised revenue estimate of 18.460 billion.
+This cash flow forecast reflects the budget solutions that were signed into law but does not include solutions that were not enacted by the Legislature.
+On January 7, 2010, the Secretary of Administration and Finance further revised the fiscal 2010 revenue estimate upward by \$181.0 million, from \$18.279 billion to \$18.460 billion based on the slightly improved year-to-date above benchmark performance relative to the \$18.279 billion benchmark estimate.

-The Administration has updated its five-year capital investment plan and has set the fiscal 2010 bond cap at \$1.650 billion.
-The actual size and timing of bond issuances in fiscal 2010 will be dictated by the capital budget, the pace of capital spending and market conditions.
+The Secretary of Administration and Finance has determined that the fiscal 2010 bond cap is \$1.650 billion.
+The actual size and timing of bond issuances in fiscal 2010 will be determined by the pace of capital spending and market conditions.
 Bond sales are sized and timed to keep up with the projected pace of capital spending.
-The aggregate amount of fiscal 2010 borrowing projected for purposes of this cash flow forecast is \$1.732 billion, which is expected to fund a portion of the \$1.650 billion bond cap and \$360 million for fiscal 2009 and fiscal 2010 spending for the accelerated bridge program projected in this cash flow forecast.
-The balance of the projected capital spending is expected to be funded with the \$278 million of unexpended bond proceeds on hand at the beginning of fiscal 2010.
+The aggregate amount of fiscal 2010 borrowing projected for purposes of this cash flow forecast is \$1.732 billion, which is expected to fund a portion of the \$1.650 billion bond cap and \$360 million for the Accelerated Bridge Program (ABP) projected in this cash flow forecast.
+The balance of the projected capital spending is expected to be funded with the \$278 million of unexpended bond proceeds at the start of fiscal 2010.